5 Practical ways to get more sleep

 Plan your evening

-Too much multi-tasking can be stressful, but a little could help you be more efficient with your evenings and help you get to bed on time.
+Too much multi-tasking can be stressful, but a little could help you be more efficient and get to bed on time.

 Avoid binge watching past your bedtime